Queen of Sheba: Literature

 Boccaccio's On Famous Women (De Mulieribus Claris) follows Josephus in calling the Queen of Sheba Nicaula.
 Boccaccio writes she is the Queen of Ethiopia and Egypt, and that some people say she is also the queen of Arabia.
 He writes that she had a palace on "a very large island" called Meroe, located in the Nile river.
 From there Nicaula travelled to Jerusalem to see King Solomon.

-O. Henry's short story "The Gift of the Magi" contains the following description to convey the preciousness of the female protagonist's hair: "Had the queen of Sheba lived in the flat across the airshaft, Della would have let her hair hang out the window some day to dry just to depreciate Her Majesty's jewels and gifts."
+O. Henry's short story The Gift of the Magi contains the following description to convey the preciousness of the protagonist Della Dillingham Young's hair: "Had the queen of Sheba lived in the flat across the airshaft, Della would have let her hair hang out the window some day to dry just to depreciate Her Majesty's jewels and gifts."

 Christine de Pizan's The Book of the City of Ladies continues the convention of calling the Queen of Sheba "Nicaula".
 The author praises the Queen for secular and religious wisdom and lists her besides Christian and Hebrew prophetesses as first on a list of dignified female pagans.

 Christopher Marlowe's Doctor Faustus refers to the Queen of Sheba as Saba, when Mephistopheles is trying to persuade Faustus of the wisdom of the women with whom he supposedly shall be presented every morning.

 Gérard de Nerval's autobiographical novel, Voyage to the Orient (1851), details his travels through the Middle East with much artistic license.
 He recapitulates at length a tale told in a Turkish cafe of King Soliman's love of Balkis, the Queen of Saba, but she, in turn, is destined to love Adoniram (Hiram Abif), Soliman's chief craftsman of the Temple, owing to both her and Adoniram's divine genealogy.
 Soliman grows jealous of Adoniram, and when he learns of three craftsmen who wish to sabotage his work and later kill him, Soliman willfully ignores warnings of these plots.
 Adoniram is murdered and Balkis flees Soliman's kingdom.